Alejogb1/job-board/blog-data/why-cant-i-run-this-simple-solidity-program.md

 id: "why-cant-i-run-this-simple-solidity-program"
 ---

-Okay, let's get into this.
-I've definitely seen my share of head-scratchers when it comes to deploying smart contracts, especially those that seem like they *should* just work.
+, let's get into this.
+I've definitely seen my share of head-scratchers when it comes to deploying smart contracts, especially those that seem like they _should_ just work.
 You're facing the classic "it's not doing what I expect" scenario with a seemingly simple solidity program.
 There's a lot that can go wrong, even when the code itself looks spotless.
 Let's break down some of the common culprits, and I'll share some insights from my past experiences that might help you zero in on the root cause.

 First, let’s acknowledge that the beauty (and frustration) of working with solidity is its determinism.
 Everything needs to be perfectly set for execution.
 Any deviation can lead to the program not deploying, or, worse, deploying but behaving erratically.
 When you say "simple," I immediately think of a program that might lack error handling or be implicitly expecting certain conditions.
 This implicit expectation, often lurking subtly beneath the surface, is a common source of these headaches.